 If you set up your MailChimp account through Google Apps, you'll need to log in via Google Apps or set up a username and password before logging in through MailChimp.

-Google Authenticator Login Credentials
+Authenticator App Login Credentials

 I received an invalid passcode error

-Open the Authenticator app on your mobile device to auto-generate a new passcode each time you log in to MailChimp.
+Open the authenticator app on your mobile device to auto-generate a new passcode each time you log in to MailChimp.
 If your passcode is rejected, there are a couple troubleshooting steps that you can take.

 Make sure the auto-generated passcode is for your MailChimp account.

-Your Authenticator application could be connected to more than one service or account.
+Your authenticator application could be connected to more than one service or account.
 Make sure the generated passcode is for the MailChimp account you want to access.

-Use a valid Authenticator passcode.
+Use a valid authenticator passcode.

 I lost my mobile device

 After you use your backup code, we'll generate a new one for you.
-Be sure to save the new backup code in a secure place and on a different device than the one you use for the Authenticator app.
+Be sure to save the new backup code in a secure place and on a different device than the one you use for the authenticator app.
 If you lose your backup codes, you can generate a new set of codes on your settings page.

 To log in, your account must be active.
 If you think there may be an issue with your account status, here are some steps you can take.